 There is a lot of history in this place of which I only know snippets.
-I know a Dutch family spent several decades living in this village.
-Their work provided this people group a written language in their own tongue, a complete Bible and other materials translated into that language with a large portion of the village now able to read.
-There is now also a school, church and community center.
+I know a Dutch family that spent several decades living in this village.
+Their work provided this people group a written language in their own tongue, a complete Bible, and other materials translated into that language with a large portion of the village now able to read.
+There is now also a school, church, and community center.

-The Dutch family’s house is still there, but they no longer live there full time.
-Locals run the village, school and church.
+The Dutch family’s house is still there, but they no longer live there full-time.
+Locals run the village, school, and church.
 One son of the missionary family grew up in Landga.
-He considers this his home town, although he and his family now serve MAF in Wamena as pilot/mechanics.
+He considers this his hometown, although he and his family now serve MAF in Wamena as pilot/mechanic.

-I was only on site for an hour so any impressions I have are barely a snap shot.
-This in not a bad life, but it, in my view would be a difficult one.
-The view, however, is breathtaking and the air crisp and clear.
-This is do know: were it not for this airstrip life would be even harder, more dangerous and choices fewer for these people.
+I was only on-site for an hour so any impressions I have are barely a snapshot.
+This is not a bad life, but it, in my view would be a difficult one.
+The view, however, is breathtaking and the air is crisp and clear.
+This I do know: were it not for this airstrip life would be even harder, more dangerous, and choices fewer for these people.